 - Physical pain

 In very select cases, a lawyer will seek punitive damages.
 In general, this is only applicable when a malicious act or gross negligence caused the death.
 Punitive damages are meant to punish the defendant and are often significant.
-For a case review and consultation, please call a wrongful death lawyer.
-There may be other damages, and this can be explained by Kamper & Estrada, PLLC.
 It is important to understand that the value of your case cannot be estimated without knowing more details.